 - Prairie State, a state-of-the-art coal fired plant in West Central Illinois

-In addition to retail electrical customers, the electric department also maintains traffic signals and street lights and is heavily involved in the village’s extensive Christmas lighting program.
-The village staff includes five full-time, year-round employees, overseen by Electric Superintendent Matt Krieg.
+In addition to meeting the needs of electric customers, the electric department also maintains traffic signals and street lights and is heavily involved in the village’s extensive Christmas lighting program.

-New Bremen loves its parks, and the parks department is responsible for keeping those parks in top shape.
-The parks department provides recreation activities, maintenance and repair of the ball fields, ground cover, trees, plantings, playground equipment and the public pool.
+New Bremen loves its parks, and the parks/public works department is responsible for keeping those parks in top shape.
+The parks/public works department provides recreation activities, maintenance and repair of the ball fields, ground cover, trees, plantings, playground equipment and the public pool.

 Numerous recreational and community events are held throughout the year, and you can view them on the online calendar as they are announced.
 There are four parks within the village, of which two are full service with shelter houses, picnic tables and restrooms.
 The village also maintains the St. Paul’s Baseball Diamond at the corner of North Herman and First Street during the summer baseball season.